 - Is it the CEO who has passion?
 No.

-- Is it the one who wishes to leave their âding in the universe”?
+- Is it the one who wishes to leave their “ding in the universe”?
 No.

-Whoâs asking âHow much is enough?â
+Who’s asking “How much is enough?”

-Itâs the bean counter.
+It’s the bean counter.
 Those whose focus is on managing and controlling financial (and other existing) resources.
 That person is doing their job.

-So when anyone asks âIs it necessary?â â there is one thing you can do to make the conversation actually productive.
+So when anyone asks “Is it necessary?” — there is one thing you can do to make the conversation actually productive.

-Add the few missing words (shown in bold italic) that make the question actually useful: âIs this (fill in the proposed action) necessary to achieve the level of impact, inspiration and differentiation that will make anybody give a damn about what weâre doing and the value we bring?â
+“Is this (fill in the proposed action) necessary to achieve the level of impact, inspiration, and differentiation that will make anybody give a damn about what we’re doing and the value we bring?”

 CFOs and accounting personnel manage what they know and see.
 Those are the resources and currency they manage.

-This is different from what founders, entrepreneurs or innovators “manage.”
+This is different from what founders, entrepreneurs, or innovators “manage.”
 The currency they manage?
 The future (something they see as clearly as the balance sheet seen on the desks of accounting personnel).

-Two such examples of leaders who use the future as their âcurrencyâ are Richard Branson and the late Steve Jobs.
-Richard Branson stated, â”Unless you dream, you’re not going to achieve anything,â and one of Steve Jobsâ favorite quotes was Wayne Gretskyâs, “I skate to where the puck is going to be, not where it has been.”
+Richard Branson stated, “Unless you dream, you’re not going to achieve anything,” and one of Steve Jobs’ favorite quotes was Wayne Gretsky’s, “I skate to where the puck is going to be, not where it has been.”

 Hence, the “balance sheets” between these two types are very different.